Crash888/FSWDN-P5/README.md

     - Created .ssh/authorized_keys file to enable Key-based authentication
     - Copied /root/.ssh/authorized key file contents so RSA key will work for 'grader' user

     - File 'grader' created in /etc/sudoers.d for sudo access
+    - Entered 'Defaults timestamp_timeout=5' to prompt for user password every 5 mins
-    - Entered 'grader ALL=(ALL) NOPASSWD:ALL' in file to enable sudo access
+    - Entered 'grader ALL=(ALL) PASSWD:ALL' in file to enable sudo access with password requirement

+  2. Enforce stronger passwords

+    - In file /etc/pam.d/common-password I updated password parameters to be more stringent
+    - pam_cracklib.so line reads 'retry=3 minlen=8 difok=3 ucredit=1 dcredit=1 ocredit=1 minclass=2'

-  2. Update all currently installed packages
+  3. Update all currently installed packages

     - From user 'grader' ran command 'sudo apt-get update' to identify packages available for upgrade
     - Next ran command 'sudo apt-get-upgrade' to install newest versions of all packages

-  3. Disable remote login for root user
+  4. Disable remote login for root user

     - In /etc/ssh/sshd_config changed 'PermitRootLogin without-password' to 'PermitRootLogin no'
     - Restart sshd

-  4. Change SSH port from 22 to 2200
+  5. Change SSH port from 22 to 2200

     - In /etc/ssh/sshd_config changed 'Port 22' to Port '2200'

-  5. Setup Uncomplicated Firewall (UFW) incoming for SSH, HTTP and NTP
+  6. Setup Uncomplicated Firewall (UFW) incoming for SSH, HTTP and NTP

     Following commands were executed: